Cooper Union speech: Legacy

 Lincoln scholar Harold Holzer called the Cooper Union address "Lincoln's watershed, the event that transformed him from a regional leader into a national phenomenon.
-Here the politician known as frontier debater and chronic jokester introduced a new oratorical style: informed by history, suffused with moral certainty, and marked by lawyerly precision."
+Here the politician known as a frontier debater and chronic jokester introduced a new oratorical style: informed by history, suffused with moral certainty, and marked by lawyerly precision."

 Holzer wrote about Lincoln's speech in New York City:

 Had Abraham Lincoln failed at his do-or-die debut in New York, he would never have won his party's presidential nomination three months later, not to mention election to the White House that November.
 Such was the impact of a triumph in the nation's media capital.
 Had he stumbled, none of the challenges that roiled his presidency would ever have tested his iron will....

 Moreover, had Lincoln failed in New York, few might recognize today the nation he went on to defend and rededicate.
 It can be argued that without Cooper Union, hence without Lincoln at the helm, the United States might be remembered today as a failed experiment that fractured into a North American Balkans.

 Instead, Abraham Lincoln did triumph in New York.
 He delivered a learned, witty, and exquisitely reasoned address that electrified his elite audience and, more important, reverberated in newspapers and pamphlets alike until it reached tens of thousands of Republican voters across the North.
 He had arrived at Cooper Union a politician with more defeats than victories, but he departed politically reborn....

 At the Cooper Union, Lincoln became more than a regional curiosity.
 He became a national leader.

 Writing about his visit to Lincoln's speech place at Cooper Union and the meaning of this place for Lincoln's career and legacy, Holzer states that "only at the Great Hall of Cooper Union can audiences so easily inhale Lincoln's presence too—there to imagine not the dying but the living man, not the bearded icon of myth but the clean-shaven, fresh-voiced political original who conquered all New York here on the way to the White House and immortality."

 David Herbert Donald considers the speech to be a masterful political move.
 Delivered in the home state of William H. Seward, who was the favored candidate for the 1860 election, and attended by Greeley, now an enemy of Seward, the speech put Lincoln in the ideal position to challenge for the nomination.
 Lincoln used the speech to show that the Republican party was a party of moderates, not crazed fanatics as the South and Democrats claimed.
 Afterwards, Lincoln was in much demand for speaking engagements.
 He travelled on a tour of New Hampshire, Connecticut and Rhode Island, repeating his arguments of the speech.
 The speech may have been a critical factor in ensuring his election.